-Used in both savory and sweet dishes, Japanese sweet potato or Satsumaimo has a distinctive purple-ish skin.
-With a sweet and rich flavor, it’s beloved fall produce in Japan.
-Learn more about the amazingly versatile Japanese sweet potato, its health benefits and how to cook with it today!
+Used in both savory and sweet dishes, Japanese sweet potato or Satsumaimo has a deep magenta skin and creamy pale flesh.
+It is starchier and has an intensely sweet flavor, and is so good in all your favorite recipes.
+Learn more about the amazingly versatile Japanese sweet potato, its health benefits, and how to cook with it today!

 Japanese sweet potatoes are called Satsumaimo (さつまいも, サツマイモ).
 With distinct purple-ish or reddish color skin, inside the sweet potatoes are creamy white flesh that turns yellow after cooking.
-They come in small to medium in size and are generally rounder with tapered ends.
+They come in small to medium sizes and are generally rounder with tapered ends.

 If you are new to Japanese sweet potatoes, let’s discover more about this amazing root vegetable today!

 Japanese sweet potatoes have a much sweeter taste than ordinary sweet potato varieties found in the US.
 They have a nutty flavor reminiscent of roasted chestnuts.
 The texture is drier, firmer, and starchier, and its concentrated sweetness makes them an ideal ingredient for making desserts.

 From roasting, steaming, simmering, and deep-frying to baking, there are endless ways to enjoy Japanese sweet potatoes.
 You may have tried them as tempura, where they are lightly coated with batter and deep-fried into perfection.
 Another popular dish is daigaku imo, where they are diced into cubes, deep-fried till crispy, glazed in a sweet sugary syrup, and finished with a sprinkle of black sesame seeds.
 It is absolutely my favorite!